paldhous/ucsc/2018/visual-journalism/md/interactive-charts-r.md

 <iframe width="100%" height="450" frameborder="0" scrolling="no" src="disease_democ2.html"></iframe>

-In the code above, we used an `aes` mapping of text, feeding the values to appear in the tooltip into a text string using `paste0`.
-After doing this, we also added `group = 1` to the `aes` mapping, which ensures there are no problems if one of the variables doesn't appear in any layer: Here, for example, `country` is missing form the `geom_smooth` layer.
+In the code above, we used an `aes` mapping of `text`, feeding the values to appear in the tooltip into a text string by concatenating them using `paste0`.
+After doing this, we also added `group = 1` to the `aes` mapping.
+This ensures there are no problems if one of the variables doesn't appear in any layer: Here, for example, `country` is missing form the `geom_smooth` layer.

 Having set up the text for the tooltip, it can then be added in the `ggplotly` function using `tooltip = text`.